Keyboard shortcuts

 Time Slice: The finest time period in the model.
 The maximum time slice length is 1 year (where a model does not represent seasons or within-day (diurnal) variation).
 A typical model will have several diurnal time slices, and several seasonal time slices.

-Utilisation: The percentage of an Assets capacity that is actually used to produce Primary Activity Commodities.
+Utilisation: The percentage of an Asset's capacity that is actually used to produce its commodities.
 Must be between 0 and 1, and can be measured at time slice, season, or year level.

-Variable Operating Cost: The variable operating cost charged per unit of input or output of the Primary Activity Commodity of the Process.
+Variable Operating Cost: The variable operating cost charged per unit of activity of the Process.